dmarti/privacy-docs/ccpa-opt-out.md

-If you choose not to act on this opt-out, you must provide me with an explanation of why you have agood-faith, reasonable, and documented belief that this opt-out is fraudulent.
+If you choose not to act on this opt-out, you must provide me with an explanation of why you have a good-faith, reasonable, and documented belief that this opt-out is fraudulent.

 ## Transfer of my personal information to Facebook